5o7/bitcoin_dip_buy_bot/README.md

 Using a coinbase account with a cash asset, this program calculates the difference in bitcoin price every specified time interval.
-If the price drops a specified amount within the time interval, buy a specified amount of bitcoin.
+If the price drops a set amount within the time interval, buy some bitcoin.